- Date : 02/11/2017

 The government has now amended rules for PPF accounts and NRIs.
 Read this to find out how it could affect your finances

-Additionally, the account will only earn a 4% interest rate, as opposed to the current interest rate which is almost double the number.
-This interest rate will come into effect on the day the account is deemed closed and will be paid until the last day of the month, which precedes the account''''s closure.
+Additionally, the PPF account for NRIs will only earn a 4% interest rate, as opposed to the current interest rate which is almost double the number.
+This interest rate will come into effect on the day the PPF account for an NRI is deemed closed and will be paid until the last day of the month, which precedes the account’s closure.

 All post office saving accounts held by NRIs will also attract the same interest rate.

 A separate notification on National Saving Certificates (NSC) said, “The certificate will be encashed, or deemed to be encashed on the day he becomes non-resident.”